tangledhelix/DP_whorepoem/checklist.md

 * If you notice an error in your own recently posted project, contact pgww at lists.pglaf.org ASAP
 * For projects over a month old, use the [errata process](https://www.gutenberg.org/help/errata.html)
 * If not posted within a week, contact WWers pgww at lists.pglaf.org

-* TODO: see HTML5 doc about using `display:flex` for centering poetry divs
-* TODO: Element and attribute names must all be in lowercase in HTML5

 ## Project wrap-up
 * [ ] When posted, then update PG URL in README.md, and [personal website list](https://tangledhelix.com/about)